soyounglee/so-simple-theme/about.md

-**Ph.D candidate, Department of Linguistics, Stony Brook University**
+**Assistant Professor, Department of English, Miami University**
-* Awardee of 2018 Arts, Humanities, and Lettered Social Sciences Graduate Fellowship, Stony Brook University
-* Awardee of 2018 Korean Studies Graduate Scholarship, Center for Korean study at Stony Brook University

 <br />

 ## Interests

-#### Semantics, Prosody, Computational linguistics, Neurolinguistics, Cognitive psychology
+#### Syntax, Semantics, Prosody, Computational linguistics, Neurolinguistics, Cognitive psychology
 * Syntax-semantics interface
 * Semantic ambiguity on wh-scope and the scope of quantifiers
 * Prosodic disambiguation on the semantic ambiguity